Vv-Naveen-varma/node-login-auth-project/README.md

 # node-login-auth-project

-A login page implemented with nodejs, express, MYSQL and phpmyadmin for mysql interaction
+For practice,

+> Using nodejs, express, mysqlm html, bootstrap
+> I have developed an app to understand a basic authentication using user-id and password by interacting with mysql DB.